Carbon Capture Technology: How It Works & Why It Matters

 How Carbon Capture Works

-The carbon capture process generally involves three key stages:
+CCT generally involves three key stages:

 1. Capture: